-It’s a very popular type of roof: easy to build, sheds water well, facilitates ventilation and can be applied to most house designs.
+The gable roof is a very popular and common type of roof: easy to build, sheds water well, facilitates ventilation and can be applied to most house designs.

-Dutch roof is basically a hip roof with a small gable at either end.
-The result is easier access to the lower portion of the roof with the added benefits of natural light and extra space.
+The Dutch roof is similar to a hipped roof with a head at both ends of the house.
+This design facilitates access to the underside of the roof as well as adding natural light and extra space.

 It is a French design and is more difficult to build than the hip or gable roof.
-It actually features two slopes within one on each side.
+The mansard roof actually features two slopes within one on each side.
 The bottom part of the roof slope is steeper so that the pitch of the roof barely starts.
 This allows more room on the inside and in most cases creates an extra space.